Shadow-X: Fictional team biography

 Shadow-X team up with New Excalibur to fight their common foe, Albion.
 It is revealed that the collar placed on the Dark Professor X actually killed him.
 When Dark Cyclops, Dark Angel, and Pete Wisdom attack Albion, Dark Cyclops is beheaded by Sage who is working undercover in Albion's Shadow Corps.
 Dark Angel and Wisdom retreat after Dark Cyclops's death, but Sage (now called Britannia) and other members of the Shadow Corps follow.
 Dazzler, Juggernaut, and Dark Beast join the battle, and during it Sage kills Dark Beast by impaling him with her sword.
 During a subsequent battle between Dark Marvel Girl and Dark Angel and the Shadow Captains, Dark Angel is killed and his wing severed by one of the Shadow Captains.

 In the final battle against Albion, Dark Marvel Girl is mortally wounded while saving Nocturne's life.
 Still, despite her injuries, Jean and Nocturne find the source of the technology blackout.
 Meanwhile, Lionheart helps Dark Iceman against the rest of the Shadow Captains before he dies and withers away into a skeleton.
-With his last breath, Dark Iceman banished the vast majority of the snow he’d created.
+With his last breath, Dark Iceman banished the vast majority of the snow he had created.
 Juggernaut, Dazzler, and Wisdom help Sage to overpower her Britannia personality.
 Sage then helps Cap against Albion.
 Together, they beat their foe as Dark Marvel Girl restores technology before she dies.

 In the alternate future mini-series Genext United, a group resembling Shadow-X appear to be alive and well in this continuity.
 The story is written by Chris Claremont, the very same writer who created them.